mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.CustomFieldSetup.md

 it will initialize all the project tasks in the project with the corresponding custom field and default value
 - **Removed Custom Field Setup From Project** when the custom field setup is removed from a project, then delete all the corresponding custom fields from the tasks in the project
+- **Removed Option From Multi Select Custom Field Setup** when an option is removed from a custom field setup, then clean up the corresponding multi select custom fields of the option

 ### Value Objects